kenkenen/stelligent-u/00-dev-environment/README.md

 - `list-buckets`
 - `describe-instances`

+> Currently using IntelliJ as my IDE.
+Installed the AWS Toolkit to IntelliJ but it seems the lab is using Cloud9 specific
+> features.
+Setup Cloud9 Stelligent-U environment.

 #### Lab 0.1.4: Clone Repository

 Work with your GitHub repo in your Cloud9 development environment.
 Start